Chapter 3: Communication

 How to Compress

-1. Remove context: Assume the team knows the background
+1. Remove context.
+Assume the team knows the background

-2. Skip the journey: Just share the conclusion
+2. Skip the back-story.
+Share the conclusion

-4. Use shorthand: "The API ticket" instead of "The ticket about the authentication API endpoint"
+4. Use shorthand.
+"The API ticket" instead of "The ticket about the authentication API endpoint"

-Practice Your Update
+Practise Your Update

 Before standup: